 Additionally, we began collecting data on the long-term impact our workshops are having on both Data Carpentry and Software Carpentry learners.
 The Carpentry Long-Term Feedback Survey was launched in March 2017, and data is collected every six months.

-We will be releasing regular reports from our survey results.
+We release regular reports from our survey results.
 These reports are published through Zenodo and can be accessed through the links below.

 The analysis in this report serves the following purposes: